Donald Trump says lives being ‘destroyed’ by mere allegations

 Full confidence

-Ms Sanders said the president had “full confidence” in his performance while Mr Kelly described him as “a man of true integrity and honor.”
+Ms Sanders said the president had “full confidence” in his performance while Mr Kelly described him as “a man of true integrity and honour.”

 One of Mr Porter’s former wives, Jennifer Willoughby, obtained a restraining order against him, while the other, Colbie Holderness, presented a photograph of herself with a black eye, which she said came from being hit by Mr Porter while the couple was on vacation in Italy.